Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Original Little Louisiana Company.
 Pamphlet, 1889

 Original Little Louisiana Company of San Francisco.
-Organized February, 1887.
+Organized in February 1887.
 33rd Drawing Class L Regular Monthly Drawing, Capital Prize, $7,500, Tuesday, November 12, 1889.
 Louisiana State Lottery Company at New Orleans.
 Drawing held September 10, 1889.

 Saloom, Kaliste J. (Judge), Jr. (1918-2017).
 99th Birthday Party Photographs, 2017